 How did this happen?
 I think the war in the north made us interrogate who we are as a people, including what we want and where we are going, as perhaps little before has in our recent history.
 It brought us back to our sources.

-Fascinatingly, many of the newest Irish language learners don’t even live in the country, many have yet to step foot in it.
-For many the Irish language is their first introduction to the culture, a thing that would have seemed incredible even two decades ago.
+Fascinatingly, many of the newest Irish language learners don’t even live in the country, many have yet to set foot in it.
+For many the Irish language is their first introduction to the wider culture, a thing that would have seemed incredible even two decades ago.

 Not everyone in Ireland is welcoming of this development, of course.
 Whilst the leaders of Ulster Unionism are corralling the north into another defensive crouch (reflecting the increasingly lonely citadel of Brexit itself) their nationalist neighbors are in contrast pursuing a far more open society, with open borders, featuring distinctly open minds and a future that is interconnected and intersectional rather than bordered and imprisoning.

-At the time Givan said his initial decision had not been political, but Martin McGuinness cited the 50,000 pound Irish language cut as one of the reasons for his resignation as deputy first minister.
+At the time Givan said his decision had not been political, but Martin McGuinness cited the 50,000-pound Irish language cut as one of the reasons for his resignation as deputy first minister.
 Stormont sits as empty as an unpopular museum now, but the lesson has still not been learned.

 But even by their own admittedly exclusive standards, the DUP is being shortsighted.
 To attack the rights of every minority community within their own borders ends up alienating both supporters and critics alike.

 In a world that is increasingly interconnected and diverse, the DUP have chosen to pursue a path of resistance and exclusion that runs counter to their own best interests.